heroiclabs/nakama-docs/docs/runtime-code-basics.md

 === "Lua"
     ```lua
+    -- NOTE: Function arguments have been omitted in the example.
     -- If you are sending requests to the server via the realtime connection, ensure that you use this variant of the function.
     nk.register_rt_before()
     nk.register_rt_after()